technyon/nuki_hub/README.md

 - Query interval keypad (Only available when a Keypad is detected): Set to a positive integer to set the maximum amount of seconds between actively querying the Nuki device for the current keypad state, default 1800.
 - Number of retries if command failed: Set to a positive integer to define the amount of times the Nuki Hub retries sending commands to the Nuki Lock or Opener when commands are not acknowledged by the device, default 3.
 - Delay between retries: Set to the amount of milliseconds the Nuki Hub waits between resending not acknowledged commands, default 100.
-- Nuki Bridge is running alongside Nuki Hub: Enable to allow Nuki Hub to co-exist with a Nuki Bridge by registering Nuki Hub as an (smartphone) app instead of a bridge.
+- Lock: Nuki Bridge is running alongside Nuki Hub: Enable to allow Nuki Hub to co-exist with a Nuki Bridge by registering Nuki Hub as an (smartphone) app instead of a bridge.
 Changing this setting will require re-pairing.
+Enabling this setting is strongly discouraged as described in the "[Pairing with a Nuki Lock or Opener](#pairing-with-a-nuki-lock-or-opener)" section of this README, ***unless when used in [Hybrid mode](/HYBRID.md)e (Official MQTT / Nuki Hub co-existance)***
+- Opener: Nuki Bridge is running alongside Nuki Hub: Enable to allow Nuki Hub to co-exist with a Nuki Bridge by registering Nuki Hub as an (smartphone) app instead of a bridge.
+Changing this setting will require re-pairing.
 Enabling this setting is strongly discouraged as described in the "[Pairing with a Nuki Lock or Opener](#pairing-with-a-nuki-lock-or-opener)" section of this README
 - Presence detection timeout: Set to a positive integer to set the amount of seconds between updates to the presence/devices MQTT topic with the list of detected bluetooth devices, set to -1 to disable presence detection, default 60.
 - Restart if bluetooth beacons not received: Set to a positive integer to restart the Nuki Hub after the set amount of seconds has passed without receiving a bluetooth beacon from the Nuki device, set to -1 to disable, default 60.
 Because the bluetooth stack of the ESP32 can silently fail it is not recommended to disable this setting.

 ### Access Level Configuration

 #### Nuki General Access Control
+- Publish Nuki configuration information: Enable to publish information about the configuration of the connected Nuki device(s) through MQTT.
 - Publish keypad entries information (Only available when a Keypad is detected): Enable to publish information about keypad codes through MQTT, see the "[Keypad control](#keypad-control-optional)" section of this README
 - Also publish keypad codes (Only available when a Keypad is detected): Enable to publish the actual keypad codes through MQTT, note that is could be considered a security risk
 - Add, modify and delete keypad codes (Only available when a Keypad is detected): Enable to allow configuration of keypad codes through MQTT, see the "[Keypad control](#keypad-control-optional)" section of this README